Havana: 17th century

-By the middle of the 18th century Havana had more than seventy thousand inhabitants, and was the third-largest city in the Americas, ranking behind Lima and Mexico City but ahead of Boston and New York City.
+By the middle of the 18th century, Havana had more than seventy thousand inhabitants, and was the third-largest city in the Americas, ranking behind Lima and Mexico City but ahead of Boston and New York City.

 18th century

 During the 18th century Havana was the most important of the Spanish ports because it had facilities where ships could be refitted and, by 1740, it had become Spain's largest and most active shipyard and only drydock in the New World.

 The city was captured by the British during the Seven Years' War.
-The episode began on June 6, 1762, when at dawn, a British fleet, comprising more than 50 ships and a combined force of over 11,000 men of the Royal Navy and Army, sailed into Cuban waters and made an amphibious landing east of Havana.
+The episode began on 6 June 1762, when at dawn, a British fleet, comprising more than 50 ships and a combined force of over 11,000 men of the Royal Navy and Army, sailed into Cuban waters and made an amphibious landing east of Havana.
 The British immediately opened up trade with their North American and Caribbean colonies, causing a rapid transformation of Cuban society.
 Less than a year after Havana was seized, the Peace of Paris was signed by the three warring powers thus ending the Seven Years' War.
 The treaty gave Britain Florida in exchange for the return of the city of Havana on to Spain.

-After regaining the city, the Spanish transformed Havana into the most heavily fortified city in the Americas.
+After regaining the city, the Spanish transformed Havana into the most heavily fortified city in the Americas like Cartagena, Colombia a city that under the leadership of Blas de Lezo defeated a British invasion of 30,000 sailors.
 Construction began on what was to become the Fortress of San Carlos de la Cabaña, the third biggest Spanish fortification in the New World after Castillo San Cristóbal (the biggest) and Castillo San Felipe del Morro both in San Juan, Puerto Rico.
-On January 15, 1796, the remains of Christopher Columbus were transported to the island from Santo Domingo.
-They rested here until 1898, when they were transferred to Seville's Cathedral, after Spain's loss of Cuba.
+On 15 January 1796, the remains of Christopher Columbus were transported to the island from Santo Domingo.
+They rested there until 1898, when they were transferred to Seville's Cathedral, after Spain's loss of Cuba.